yui/yeti/README.md

 Installation
 ------------

 This is experimental software.
 Use at your own risk.
+For now, we've only tested the installation process on Mac OS X.

-You should only do this on Mac OS X. Yeti is untested on other platforms.
+### Recommended Install

 If you have [npm][] installed, this will be easy.

-    $ npm install yeti
+    $ npm install yeti@stable

 If you want to run off the latest code, clone this project and then run make.